OCA/vertical-association/membership_delegated_partner_line/README.rst

 Configuration
 =============

-This module is incompatible with `membership_delegated_partner` and any module that depends on it.
-Prior to installing this module, if you use membership_delegated_partner:
+This module is incompatible with membership_delegated_partner and any module that depends on it.
+Prior to installing this module, if you use
+membership_delegated_partner:

-1. Prior to uninstalling `membership_delegated_partner` and installing this one, run `replace_membership_delegated_partner.sql`.
+1. Prior to uninstalling membership_delegated_partner and installing this one, run replace_membership_delegated_partner.sql.
-1. Uninstall `membership_delegated_partner`.
+2. Uninstall membership_delegated_partner.
-1. Install this module.
+3. Install this module.

 Usage
 =====

-#.
-In an invoice with membership lines, choose a delegated partner for each line.
+1. In an invoice with membership lines, choose a delegated partner for each line.
-#.
-The membership line will go to the delegated partner.
+2. The membership line will go to the delegated partner.

 Bug Tracker
 ===========